-Imagine that you have a house with two floors.
-There are three computer stations connected to one switch on each floor.
-The backbone line connects switches.
-If you want to connect PC stations to two independent groups (VLAN1 and VLAN2 - see the picture above), create a VLAN for each group because the physical network would be complicated to create (due to two floors).
+Imagine that you have a house with two floors, as shown in the diagram below.
+There are three computer stations connected to one switch on each floor, and the backbone line connects the switches.
+If you want to connect PC stations to two independent groups (VLAN1 and VLAN2 - see the diagram below), create a VLAN for each group because physically creating two separate networks would be complicated due to the two-floor setup.

-Figure 1: VLAN example
+Figure 1: VLAN Example